pickaplace-ios/PickAPlaceiOS/README.md

 ---

 ### Required User Stories
-1. User can choose what they are looking for (food, attractions, etc.)
+- [ ] User can choose what they are looking for (food, attractions, etc.)
-2. User is given five options
+- [ ] User is given five options
-3. User can choose 3
+- [ ] User can choose 3
-4. User is shown one
-5. User can see a detailed description of each location
+- [ ] User can see a detailed description of each location
+- [X] App can retrieve user location
-5. App can recommend locations to the user based on criteria
+- [ ] App can recommend locations to the user based on criteria
+- [X] App can use external APIs

 ### Optional Stories
 1. Settings tab where user can change search parameters